ericxing19/Expense-policy-with-LLM-fine-tuned-llama3/README.md

 * `configs`: contain `.yaml` file with configurations.
 * `logs`: where results of code execution are saved.
 * `notebooks`: where `.ipynb` files are created and saved.
-* `prompts`: where prompts for testing LLMs are stored.
+* `policy`: where policy for testing LLMs are stored.

 # Environment setup